exasol/transformers-extension/doc/user_guide/user_guide.md

 #### Download and Install the Python Wheel Package

-You can also get the wheel from a Github release.
+You can also get the wheel from a GitHub release.
 - The latest version of the Python package of this extension can be downloaded from the [GitHub Release](https://github.com/exasol/transformers-extension/releases/latest).
 Please download the following built archive: